hsucherng/coding-style-guide/css.md

 - `.js-popup-toggler` for elements that need to toggle a popup.
 - `.js-masonry-item` for elements that need to be initialised into a Masonry layout.

+:exclamation: **Consider using data attributes instead of Selection Classes,** reason being that it's more flexible, as it's possible to pass in a value to modify the behaviour of our JavaScript.

 #### State Classes